 Meet the team

 The Inside Sports Law editorial team consists of a series of co-editors from across the business.
-Alex Wills, Sophie Lees, Matt Buckle, Nandini Rao, Sa’ood Lahri and Andrew Keightley-Smith and Andrew Jackson are all part of the Norton Rose Fulbright sports practice, which is led by Stephen Rigby.
+Alex Wills, Matt Buckle, Tom Maturi, Josh Kay, Nandini Rao, Sa’ood Lahri, Andrew Keightley-Smith and Andrew Jackson are all part of the Norton Rose Fulbright sports practice, which is led by Stephen Rigby.

 The editorial team is supported by a number of regular contributors who all have experience in the sports sector.

 Stephen Rigby is a corporate M&A partner specializing in the infrastructure sector, and is head of the Norton Rose Fulbright sports practice.
 He has significant experience in soccer, in particular M&A and regulatory issues, and has worked on a number of high profile matters in recent years, including deals in the English Premier League.

 Alex Wills is a corporate lawyer based in London and he has been involved in a wide variety of general corporate transactions, including mergers and acquisitions, corporate restructurings, general corporate matters and joint ventures across a number of jurisdictions.

 Alex is also part of our sports law practice in the UK and has particular experience in the UK football sector.

 Matthew Buckle is a disputes lawyer based in London.
 He specializes in commercial and investment arbitration and has advised a wide variety of clients to resolve disputes arising under various agreements, licences and treaties.